-Memorial Day weekend marks the start of the grilling season, with Americans typically gathering for the three-day weekend to cook and eat while enjoying the (finally) warm weather.
-Kick off the season right by adding a new food to last year’s cookout menu.
+Labor Day weekend marks the end of the grilling season, with Americans typically gathering for the three-day weekend to cook and eat while enjoying the warm weather.
+Do things right by adding a new food to last year’s cookout menu.
 After all, that grill can cook plenty more than just burgers, hot dogs and chicken.
 Believe it or not, the following foods taste incredible when barbecued.

 We usually don’t even cook lettuce indoors, so it’s extra-unusual to consider grilling it.
 But as it turns out, the charred, wilted edges add a wonderful texture to salads.
 Wash the lettuce and pat it dry.
 Brush with olive oil, sprinkle with some lemon juice and salt, and grill for about four to five minutes over medium-high heat, turning occasionally.